 What to Bring| Reservations & Current Rates | Current News| Related Links| Photo Album

-New regulations that were put into effect below Murphy dam last winter promises to find more big fish in the river downstream from that point than in the past.
+The new regulations that were put into effect below Murphy dam two winters ago promise to find more big fish in the river downstream from that point than in the past.
 Both browns and rainbows, measured in pounds not inches, have traditionally been harvested on a regular basis by spin fishermen during the winter months when their metabolism is low and are more easily landed.
-These fish are now protected by special catch and release regs until the 4th Saturday in April when we revert back to the 5 fish limit.
-All of us (guides & fisherman alike) have longed for similar regulations for many years but had no success convincing the Fish & Game commisioners until both the fisheries biologist and campowners in Pittsburg showed strong support for these changes.
-Kudos go to Tom Carron, co-owner of Tall Timbers lodge, Rod at Lopstick Lodge, and Dianne Timmins, Region I fisheries biologist, for helping these changes come to fruition.
-What a fishery it would be if these regs were extended through out the season !
+These fish are now protected by special catch and release regs until April 1st when we revert back to the 5 fish limit.
+Many of us (guides & fisherman alike) have longed for similar regulations for many years with no success convincing the Fish & Game commisioners until campowners in Pittsburgb and the fisheries biologist and showed strong support for these changes.
+Kudos to all for helping these changes come to fruition.
+What a fishery it would be if these regs. were extended through out the season !
 Nonetheless it is a step in the right direction and we at Osprey Fishing Adventures applaud the move.

 One thing that I would like to relay to readers of this page is a tool that I have found to be fantastic in releasing fish unharmed to swim and propagate.
 I have been using the 'Ketchum release' tool, marketed by several dealers inclunding Orvis and Cabelas, for the past several years and am constantly amazed at how simple something can be and yet work so well in the release of fish while at the same time minimizing stress associated with handling the fish.
 It comes in two sizes with the larger size going over beads and streamers with no ill effects on the flys.
 I have even used the smaller one with small parachute drys resulting in no damage to either the hackles or post.
 As the old commercial use to say, "try it.. you'll like it".